-We use personal information of individuals who have applied for a product with us (whether accepted or declined) for statistical analysis to create scorecards in connection with the assessment of creditworthiness, fraud and risk, to refine lending, risk and fraud strategies, and for analysis such as loss forecasting.
+We use personal information of individuals who have applied for a mortgage or loan with us (whether accepted or declined) for statistical analysis to create scorecards in connection with the assessment of credit, fraud, risk, to refine lending and fraud strategies, and for analysis such as loss forecasting.

 From time to time, we may send you information regarding our products and/or services or those from carefully selected third parties, such as lenders and brokers, which we think may be of interest to you where we have your agreement.
 You opt to receive this information by letter, telephone, SMS and / or email.

 If, at any time, you prefer not to receive further communications from us in any or all forms (except in connection with information, products or services that you specifically request), you will have the ability to unsubscribe from such communications by means of a link provided in every e-mail that is sent to you by us or by contacting us.
 To unsubscribe from such communications by SMS, reply 'STOP' to the SMS.